http:// www.jms1.net /... my little corner of the internet ...

 http://www.donotcall.gov/ is a web site run by the US federal government, which allows you to sign up for the national "do not call" list.
 Three months after your number is added to the list, it is AGAINST THE LAW for most telemarketers to call your number (of course political messages are exempt- you don't really think they would pass a law which prevents them from calling you themselves, do you?)
 The site also has an option to file a complaint if it becomes necessary.

-http://www.jms1.net/planet-smoothie.shtml tells the story of how I got kicked out of a Planet Smoothie store on 2007-01-25 because I had the nerve to insist that my full credit card number not be visible to every other customer who walked into the store.
-(The owner did email me back a few days later and tell me that I am allowed in the store.)
+https://www.jms1.net/planet-smoothie.shtml tells the story of how I got kicked out of a Planet Smoothie store on 2007-01-25 because I had the nerve to insist that my full credit card number not be visible to every other customer who walked into the store.
+(The owner did email me back a few days later and tell me that I am allowed in the store, although I never did go back.
+In fact, I'm not even sure if that location is even open anymore.)

 http://www.abelard.org/e-f-russell.htm is a short story called "And Then There Were None" by E.F.
 Russell, which gives a very good description of what the word "anarchy" really means.
 Not quite what I thought when I was in high school listening to Dead Kennedys tapes, but still an interesting concept.